Please also see my All-TimeTeam Index.

 ST: Carlos Santillana (Spain)

-Best known for his Real Madrid spell, which consisted of 17 La Liga seasons and 643 official games.
-Santillana moved to Real Madrid in 1971 as a heir apparent to Puskus.
-He played over 450 matches for Real Madrid.
+Santillana moved to Real Madrid from Racing de Santander in 1971 as a heir apparent to Puskus.
+He played 17 seasons and over 450 matches for Real Madrid.
 He won back-to-back UEFA Cup in the mid-1980's.
-He also plated for Racing Club Santander.
-He represented his country in the 1978 and 1982 FIFA World Cups, as well as three European Championships: 1976, reaching the quarter-finals, 1980, failing to advance to the second round, and 1984 which ended with a runner-up finish to hosts France.
+He had 56 caps and scored 15 goals for Spain.
+He represented his country in the 1978 and 1982 World Cups, as well as three European Championships: 1976, 1980 and 1984.

 ST/FW: Ferenc Puskas (Hungary)